15 Property Investment Tips: Lessons Learnt from Experts (2025)

 - Possible licensing problems with your rental property.

-- With a buy-to-let, you may not be able to let your property, may not achieve your desired rent, or may have tenant problems.
+- You may be thinking, buy to let is it worth it? as you may not be able to let your property, may not achieve your desired rent, or may have tenant problems.

 - You may not be able to sell your property when you want to (a property is an illiquid asset) or may not achieve your anticipated selling price.